mozilla-services/docs/source/storage/apis-1.2.rst

 Examples
 ========

-Example: polling for changes to a WBO
+Example: polling for changes to a BSO
 -------------------------------------

-To efficiently check for changes to an individual WBO, use **GET /storage/<collection>/<id>** with the **X-If-Modified-Since** header set to the last known value of **X-Last-Modified** for that item.
+To efficiently check for changes to an individual BSO, use **GET /storage/<collection>/<id>** with the **X-If-Modified-Since** header set to the last known value of **X-Last-Modified** for that item.
 This will return the updated item if it has been changed since the last